-Servicers receive fees for their services.
-We generally require that servicers retain a servicing fee of at least 0.25% of the principal balance of the performing Mortgages they service.
+We compensate servicers for their services, generally at a servicing fee of at least 0.25% of the principal balance of the performing Mortgages they service.
 However, we may permit lower servicing fee rates for certain servicers or for certain MBS Pools.
 See Special Mortgage Characteristics and Description of the Securities-Pool Formation.